With Treatment

 In summary, substance abuse treatment in Arkansas encompasses a wide array of options to cater to the diverse needs of its residents.
 With inpatient and outpatient services, gender-specific treatment centers, and luxury facilities, the state is committed to providing accessible and effective care to those in search of recovery from substance abuse issues.

-United Family Services Inc is a drug and alcohol rehab facility in Stuttgart, AR which is situated in the 72160 zip code, at 1600 South Main Street.
+United Family Services Inc is a substance abuse treatment center in Little Rock, AR which is located in the 72201 zip code, at 1202 West 6th Street.

 Types of Care: